todistantlands/todistantlands.github.io/_posts/2024-07-22-dm-less-castle-xyntillan.md

 excerpt-separator: <!--more-->
 share: true
 ---
 Oops!
 It's been a while.
 I've actually had a lot of gaming stuff going on lately that I haven't gotten around to blogging about!
-For one, I kinda sorta [went and wrote a game.](https://thelastrobot.itch.io/priestoftheroad)More on that in another post.
+For one, I kinda sorta [went and wrote a game.](https://thelastrobot.itch.io/priestoftheroad) More on that in another post.
 This one is about how my husband and I did a dungeon crawl through a published adventure without a DM (sorta)! <!--more-->

 ## What we did